JoeJBenton/JoeJBenton.github.io/_pages/about.md

 # About Me

-I’m currently a PhD student in the [Department of Statistics](https://www.stats.ox.ac.uk/) at the University of Oxford, supervised by [Arnaud Doucet](https://www.stats.ox.ac.uk/~doucet/) and [George Deligiannidis](https://www.stats.ox.ac.uk/~deligian/), working on the theory of generative modelling with a focus on diffusion models.
+Hi, I'm Joe!
+I’m currently a PhD student in the [Department of Statistics](https://www.stats.ox.ac.uk/) at the University of Oxford, supervised by [Arnaud Doucet](https://www.stats.ox.ac.uk/~doucet/) and [George Deligiannidis](https://www.stats.ox.ac.uk/~deligian/), working on the theory of generative modeling with a focus on diffusion models.
 For more about my research, see [here](https://joejbenton.com/research/).

-I'm particularly interested in working to ensure that the development of powerful machine learning systems is beneficial for humanity.
+I'm particularly interested in working to ensure that [the development of powerful machine learning systems is beneficial for humanity](https://www.safe.ai/ai-risk).
 To this end, I've spent time at several AI safety research organisations, including [Redwood Research](https://www.redwoodresearch.org/) where I worked on mechanistic anomaly detection, at the [Alignment Research Center](https://www.alignment.org/) where I worked on formalizing heuristic arguments, and at the [Center for Human Compatible AI](https://humancompatible.ai/).

 Outside my research, I advise the [AI Safety Hub](https://www.aisafetyhub.org/), a support organisation for students and early-stage professionals looking to work on AI safety, I am a trustee for [Raise](https://www.joinraise.org/), a UK-wide student movement which has raised over £460,000 for the Against Malaria Foundation, and consider myself a part of the [Effective Altruism](https://www.effectivealtruism.org/) community.